This website is run by the Netherlands Embassy in Harare as part of our annual campaign to mark the 16 Days of Activism Against Gender Based Violence.

 The Netherlands Embassy supports the work of Zimbabwean partners fighting GBV including Musasa Project and Adult Rape Clinic to ensure that survivors can get the help they need.
 They have reported a 70% increase in cases since lockdown began.

-The 16 Days of Activism Against Gender Based Violence is an international campaign to challenge violence against women and girls.
+The 16 Days of Activism Against Gender-Based Violence is an international campaign to challenge violence against women and girls.
 Each year, the 16 Days starts on November 25 – the International Day for the Elimination of Violence against Women – and runs to 10 December – Human Rights Day.
-Given the spike in GBV around the globe, this year’s event is more important than ever.
+Given the serious rise in gender-based violence around the world, this year’s event is more important than ever.

 Infographic from IFRC